 Ride To Work

-Every Christmas our staff are paid a bonus based on the number of times in the year they rode their push bike, walked or caught public transport to work.
-Each week our staff rack up around 300 k’s commuting to work sustainably.
-We also have two goat bikes that live at the brewery and are used for daytime trips to the bank, post office, bakery etc.
+Every Christmas our staff are paid a bonus based on the number of times in the year they cycled, walked or caught public transport to work.
+Each week our staff rack up around 300km commuting to work sustainably.
+We also have two brewery bikes that are used for daytime trips to the bank, supermarket and post office.

 We needed to increase our office space in 2011 so we asked our mate Pete Ho at Phoeey Architects what to do.
 He dreamt up the box creation pictured above.
-We built two new offices and a foyer with a basic stud frame but incorporated old beer cartons, repurposed yacht sails for curtains, reclaimed carpet tiles and then wallpapered an internal wall with old beer labels we didn’t need.
+We built two new offices and a foyer with a basic stud frame but incorporated our old beer cartons.
+We also used repurposed yacht sails for window blinds, reclaimed carpet tiles and wallpapered an internal wall with old beer labels we didn’t need.
 It’s a fun space to work in.

 We’re always throwing more ideas around in here but if you think of some more environmentally friendly things we can do, please email us.
 We’d love to hear from you.